-Notably, one in three college sexual assaults are committed by student athletes.
+Notably, one in three college sexual assaults are committed by student-athletes.
 While the general population has an 80% conviction rate, the athletes’ conviction rate stands in stark contrast at a mere 38%.
-Recently, nationally acclaimed athletes Jameis Winston and Peyton Manning were identified as sexual assailants in Title IX lawsuits.
+Recently, star athletes Jameis Winston and Peyton Manning were identified as possible sexual assailants in Title IX lawsuits.

 As these cases demonstrate, it is important that survivors and victims’ come forward.
-No matter whom the perpetrator is, whether it be the football quarterback, an administrator, or a stranger at the local bar – the law does not provide immunity.
-Victims should seek immediate medical help and support from the local rape crisis clinic; find the courage to tell their families and close friends so you know you are not alone.
+No matter who the perpetrator is, whether it be the football quarterback, an administrator, or a stranger at the local bar – they should be held responsible for their crimes.
+Victims should seek immediate medical help and support from the local rape crisis clinic, and find the courage to tell families and close friends so you know you are not alone.
 Victims should not have to fear repercussions after coming forward.
-Title IX mandates that students have an opportunity to be heard without fear that their complaints will be overlooked or even worse, that they will be blamed for their own assault, harassment, and/or rape.
+Title IX mandates that students have an opportunity to be heard without fear that their complaints will be overlooked, or that they will be blamed for their own assault, harassment, and/or rape.

 At Cory Watson Attorneys, we believe that every voice should be heard.
 Our attorneys are here to provide legal help.
 As advocates for victims and survivors of sexual violence, our attorneys seek to ensure that students get the justice they deserve.
 Sexual abusers must be held accountable, and authority figures who fail to protect those in their care must be held responsible for what happens under their watch.